Baptisms are celebrated throughout the year outside the Seasons of Advent or Lent for children under 5 years old for parish members.

 If child is older of 5 years, child must be registered in the Religious Education Program, and child will be baptized at the Easter Vigil.

 Both parents and sponsors’ preparation is mandatory.
 Please contact Fr.
-David at [email protected] to register for class.
+Jean at [email protected] to register for class.

 Can.
 872 Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents presents an infant for baptism.
 A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.